javinyx/GraphRanker/README.md

 # Graph Ranker

-Final project for the Algorithms and Principles of Informatics course, Computer Science Engineering branch at Politecnico di Milano, A.Y.
+University project for the Algorithms and Principles of Informatics course, Computer Science Engineering branch at Politecnico di Milano, A.Y.
 2020/21.

 ## Objectives